top of page

 Singing to the resdidents

-This concept is particularly promising, especially in memory care facilities, where the mentality and emotional needs of the residents often resemble those of children.
-This creates an environment where meaningful interactions can flourish, bridging the gap between generations and fostering mutual respect and understanding.
-Watching my daughter interact with the elderly is a beautiful experience that fills my heart with pride; she takes the time to learn all of their names, engaging with each person individually to ensure they feel special and valued.
-It’s not just about providing care; it’s about creating connections that uplift spirits.
-Are these kinds of social skills being adequately taught in schools?
-It often seems that many kids today lack the empathy and respect that should be inherent in their interactions with the elderly.
-In fact, I feel that a significant number of children might treat the elderly poorly, which is disheartening and concerning.
-This lack of respect can stem from a societal trend that prioritizes youth and innovation over the wisdom and contributions of older generations.
+This idea is super exciting, especially in memory care facilities where the residents' mindset and emotional needs are a lot like those of kids.
+It sets up a space where genuine interactions can happen, bringing different generations closer and building respect and understanding.
+Watching my daughter connect with the elderly is amazing and makes me so proud.
+She goes out of her way to learn all their names and talks to each person to make them feel special and appreciated.
+It's not just about taking care of them; it's about building connections that lift everyone's spirits.
+Are schools really teaching these social skills well enough?
+It often feels like many kids today are missing the empathy and respect they should have when interacting with older folks.
+Honestly, it seems like a lot of kids might not treat the elderly well, which is really sad and worrying.
+This lack of respect might come from a societal trend that values youth and new ideas over the wisdom and contributions of older generations.

 She enjoys interacting with the residents